algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 - The maximum number of users at peak traffic is unknown.

 - Most docker and database hosting services are blocked behind a paywall.
 It is assumed that every service necessary for the completion for the project has either a lax enought free tier or a free trial period large enought for the completion of the project.
-    - If such services are not available, it is assumed that ALGOSUP will provide the developpement team with an account to a service that conforms to our needs.
+    - If such services are not available, it is assumed that ALGOSUP[^5] will provide the developpement team with an account to a service that conforms to our needs.

 - It is assumed that Docker is a viable technology for hosting the final website in an efficient and ellastic manner.